 Asperger’s Syndrome

 Asperger’s Syndrome, viewed as a separate condition before, is now part of the autism spectrum disorder (ASD).
-This change came about in 2013 when the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) changed its classification.
+This change occurred in 2013 when the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) changed its classification.

 Medical professionals classify this condition as a high-functioning type of ASD.
-The symptoms of Asperger’s are less severe than other conditions on the ASD.
-DSM-5 also includes a new condition, known as social pragmatic communication disorder.
+The symptoms of Asperger’s are less severe than other conditions of ASD.
+DSM-5 also includes a new condition known as a social pragmatic communication disorder.

-Few symptoms of the pragmatic communication disorder overlap the symptoms of Asperger’s.
-Medical professionals diagnose a person with Asperger’s if they have face problems with writing and talking, but have normal intelligence.
+Few symptoms of pragmatic communication disorder overlap with the symptoms of Asperger’s.
+Medical professionals diagnose a person with Asperger’s if they have problems with writing and talking but have average intelligence.

 What Does Asperger’s Syndrome Involve?